-MINIMIZE THE IMPLICATIONS WITH A DWI ATTORNEY IN MEDFORD, NJ NEAR MOUNT LAUREL TOWNSHIP
+MINIMIZE THE IMPLICATIONS WITH A DUI/DWI ATTORNEY IN MEDFORD, NJ AND SOUTH JERSEY

 If convicted of DWI or DUI in New Jersey, you will lose your license for an extended period due to New Jersey's mandatory driver's license suspension penalties.
 Work permits and hardship licenses are not available in the state of New Jersey, making it hard to find work with such charges.
 Aside from revocation of driving privileges,